subhajit889/Touch-Typing/README.md

 4. npm start (**Start the development server**)

+It Automatically open a browser window with the app
-Open your browser and visit http://localhost:3000 to access the app.
+If not open automatically just open your browser and visit http://localhost:3000 to access the app.

 Usage:
 Once the app is running, you can: